GabeScott/standard-works-vault/General Conference/1975 April - An Appeal to Prospective Elders.md

 In the eyes of the Lord, everyone may be a winner.
 Now it is true that we must earn it; but if there is competition in His work, it is not with another soul—it’s with our own former selves.

 I do not say that it is easy.
 I am not talking about appearing to change.
-I am talking about changing.
-I do not say it is easy.
+I am talking about *changing.* I do not say it is easy.
 I say it is possible and quickly possible.

 I did not read all of that parable.
 There is more to it.
 The latter part of it, I think, is directed to those of us who are active in the Church.
 Let me repeat a verse or two and then continue.

-“So when even was come, the lord of the vineyard saith unto his steward, Call the labourers, and give them their hire, beginning from the last unto the first.

 “And when they came that were hired about the eleventh hour, they received every man a penny.